theupdateframework/python-tuf/tuf/README.md

 repository.targets.compressions = ["gz"]
 repository.release.compressions = ["gz"]

 # Write all metadata to "path/to/repository/metadata/".
-# The common case is to crawl the filesystem for all roles in
+The common case is to crawl the filesystem
-# "path/to/repository/metadata/targets/".
+# for all delegated roles in "path/to/repository/metadata/targets/".
 repository.write()
 ```